-Q62.
+Q65.
 What are the main impacts of the MiFID II Directive?

-Portfolio management companies that distribute their own products will have to implement a formal product governance process that defines the target market for each new vehicle created on or after 3 January 2018, as well as for vehicles currently being marketed to non-professional clients.
+Portfolio management companies that distribute their own products must implement a formal product governance process that defines the target market for each new vehicle created on or after 3 January 2018, as well as for vehicles currently being marketed to non-professional clients.
 This information may have to be passed on to distributors who will also be required to define the target markets of their vehicles.

-In addition, relations with distributors are set to change, as they will be required to report their status to portfolio management companies, i.e., whether they are:
+In addition, relations with distributors have changed, as they are required to report their status to portfolio management companies, i.e., whether they are:

-- an independent distributor, in which case the distributor will no longer be authorised to compensated by way of retrocession fees from management companies; or - a non-independent distributor, in which case the distributor may continue to receive retrocession fees from management companies provided that investors (i) are given transparent information and (ii) receive ongoing investment services.
+- an independent distributor, in which case the distributor is no longer authorised to be compensated by way of retrocession fees from management companies; or - a non-independent distributor, in which case the distributor may continue to receive retrocession fees from management companies provided that investors (i) are given transparent information and (ii) receive ongoing investment services.

-It is important to note that the distributor is solely responsible for (i) reporting its independent or non-independent status in relation to the management company, and (ii) ongoing investment services
+It is important to note that the distributor is solely responsible for (i) reporting its independent or non-independent status in relation to the management company, and (ii) ongoing investment services.